vatpac-technology/pilot-procedures/docs/radio-telephony/Controlled Airspace/aerodrome.md

 | Full Stop | Conduct a full stop landing |
 | Stop and Go | Land, come to a complete stop, then commence takeoff roll without vacating |
 | *(Details)* Departure | After a touch and go, depart the circuit area as described |

+Any non-standard approach (such as a glide approach or practice autorotation) must be requested with the downwind report.

+!!! example
+    **LKU**: "LKU, downwind, touch and go, request glide approach"
+    **BK ADC**: "LKU, glide approach approved, cleared touch and go"